Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Literature Review

 \subsection{Datasets for Audio Hate and Abuse Detection}

 Labelled resources for audio hate speech detection remain limited in both size and linguistic coverage.
-Among the most important benchmarks is \textbf{ADIMA}~\cite{gupta2022adima}, which contains 11{,}775 audio clips spanning ten Indic languages and supports monolingual, multilingual, and cross-lingual evaluation.
-ADIMA is especially important because it highlights the limitations of ASR-based pipelines in profanity-rich and code-mixed speech.
+Among the most important benchmarks is \textbf{ADIMA}~\cite{gupta2022adima}, which contains 11{,}775 audio clips spanning ten Indic languages and supports monolingual, multilingual, and cross-lingual evaluation, and highlights the limitations of ASR-based pipelines in profanity-rich and code-mixed speech.

-Several other datasets extend the space in different ways. \textbf{DeToxy}~\cite{ghosh2022detoxy} and \textbf{MuTox}~\cite{costa2024mutox} increase multilingual coverage and compare ASR cascades with end-to-end audio models, often showing that direct audio-based systems are competitive with or stronger than transcription-based approaches.
-Smaller language-specific datasets, including work on Malayalam and Tamil, remain useful for targeted studies but are limited in scale~\cite{natarajan2025multimodal}.
-More recent benchmarks such as \textbf{SynHate}~\cite{ranjan2025synhate} extend evaluation to synthetic and deepfake audio, while studies using text-to-speech and prosodic analysis examine bias, explainability, and the role of non-lexical cues~\cite{szekely2023prosody}.
-Spoken toxicity resources continue to emerge for other languages as well, such as \textbf{ToxicTone} for Mandarin audio~\cite{luo25_interspeech}.
-Taken together, these datasets reveal substantial heterogeneity in annotation schemes, language balance, recording conditions, and task formulation.
+Several other datasets extend this space: \textbf{DeToxy}~\cite{ghosh2022detoxy} and \textbf{MuTox}~\cite{costa2024mutox} increase multilingual coverage and show that direct audio-based systems can match or exceed ASR cascades; smaller language-specific datasets for Malayalam and Tamil remain useful but limited in scale~\cite{natarajan2025multimodal}; and \textbf{SynHate}~\cite{ranjan2025synhate} and \textbf{ToxicTone}~\cite{luo25_interspeech} extend evaluation to synthetic/deepfake audio and other languages.
+Taken together, these datasets reveal substantial heterogeneity in annotation schemes, language balance, and task formulation.